 Sign Off and ARCP

-An Annual Review of Competence Progression (ARCP) is the process by which foundation trainees are signed off for Foundation Year 1 (F1) and Foundation Year 2 (F2).
+An Annual Review of Competence Progression (ARCP) is the process by which foundation doctors are signed off for Foundation Year 1 (F1) and Foundation Year 2 (F2).

-The sign off checklist (accessible below) lists the criteria that will be considered by the ARCP panel.
+The checklists (accessible below) lists the criteria that will be considered by the ARCP panel.
 The list for F1 is slightly different from the one for F2.

-Below are additional expectations of the Peninsula foundation school and aide memoirs for portfolio checks in preparation for ARCP panels.
+Below are aide memoirs for portfolio checks in preparation for ARCP panels.

 Curriculum assessment